 As far as it can go

 I wouldn’t say this means Amazon has thrown in the towel on e-books, but it seems the market has gone as far as it is going to for now and hard copy sales are rising.
+Microsoft killed its Reader e-book.
 Hard copy books have some practical advantages over e-books.

 Neilsen’s New Zealand specific market research found 80 percent of people in this country only read hard copy books.
 A mere five percent only read digital books.
 The rest read a mix of the two.